2023 CEO Pain Points: The Toughest Challenges Facing CEOs Right Now

 CEO Pain Points: Ever wonder what’s keeping CEOs awake at night as they lead their businesses to recovery?
 Or how to help them?
 We’ve got answers.

 Leading an organization can be a challenge even in the best of times.
-But when it’s 2022—in the aftermath of a global pandemic that ended 10 years of economic expansion—being a top executive could be one of the toughest jobs around.
+But when it’s 2023—in the aftermath of a global pandemic that ended 10 years of economic expansion—being a top executive could be one of the toughest jobs around.

 Fortunately, today’s CEOs don’t need to navigate solutions alone.
-By bringing in an interim executive or business advisor, CEOs can lean on insights from other proven leaders to help them make the best recovery decisions.
+By bringing in an independent executive or business advisor, CEOs can lean on insights from other proven leaders to help them make the best recovery decisions.
 Here’s how.

 4 CEO Pain Points

 Beneath the surface of every business decision is uncertainty—coming from all sides.
-They’re unsure of the length of the pandemic, the direction of the economy, and the unknown impact on their markets.
+They’re unsure of the length of the pandemic, the direction of the economy, and the unknown impact to their markets.
 Forecasting has become harder, and pre-COVID financial models are no longer relevant.
 Leaders are relying on their instincts and judgment to adapt quickly and make the best decisions.
-Having an interim executive or business advisor on hand can help CEOs discuss ideas, be a sounding board and strategize a successful roadmap.
+Having an independent executive or business advisor on hand can help CEOs discuss ideas, be a sounding board and strategize a successful roadmap.

 The past year has been stressful for everyone—associates and leaders alike.
 Today’s CEOs are challenged to motivate a highly dispersed workforce with diverse needs.
 They need to keep employees motivated, productive, and engaged, while avoiding burnout and inspiring the organization for what could be a tough recovery ahead.
-An interim CHRO could provide helpful strategies to achieve these goals.
+An independent CHRO could provide helpful strategies to achieve these goals.

 Working from Home

 The pandemic has changed the workplace forever.
 Today’s CEOs must rethink the workplace with physical health and safety a top priority.
 And for those companies adopting remote work as a permanent option, CEOs need to adapt their culture and communications to thrive in the new reality.
-An interim CHRO or COO could help businesses plan and adapt.
+An independent CHRO or COO could help businesses plan and adapt.

 Where can you find vetted independent leaders?